- Posted by Roger Catchpole

 - The resident will be escorted back into the home

-Visiting hours will initially be from Monday to Friday.
+Visiting hours will vary from home to home – please enquire with each home to check.
 The number of slots available each day may vary from home to home, depending on what is manageable, but each home will endeavour to provide as many as possible.

 Visits will be on a first come first serve basis, ensuring it is fair for relatives of all residents to visit.

 Relatives will only be allowed to book a maximum of one slot per week normally.

 Where possible, a dedicated staff member will support the visiting process, but we ask you to be understanding if on some days the home cannot facilitate this.

 In the event of any suspected or actual outbreak of COVID-19, or a suspected or known case of COVID-19 within a home, visitor restrictions may need to be immediately implemented which suspend some of these enabling approaches and will include exclusion of any non–essential visitors.
 This should be implemented in a transparent manner with open and clear communication to residents and relevant family members.

 We will not be able to offer toilet access on site currently.
 Please plan your visit to consider alternative local toilet access if required.